 I recently realised my blogs are the perfect medium on which to share because I’m most interested in the discussions and debate around this topic.
 I don’t feel I have the answers, I share because I’m interested in learning and using what I learn to help me on my journey through life.

-I have now started to organise all I have found and it’s re invigorating my dreams because the message really is about living your life.
+I have now started to organise all I have found and it’s re-invigorating my dreams because the message is about living your life.
 The act of living itself is what we must do.
 Moving is living.
 Activity to me isn’t just physical it is mental and emotional.
-Thinking about things makes your brain active, experiencing emotions involves both your brain and your body.
+Thinking about things makes your brain active, and experiencing emotions involves both your brain and your body.